 Frequently Asked Questions

-How often do I need to carry out a Fixed Wiring Inspection (PIR)?
+How often do I need to carry out a Fixed Wiring Inspection (EICR)?

 Frequency depends upon the type of installation, its use and operation, quality and frequency of maintenance and any external influences.
 BS 7671 recommends: